 Importance of 12V Rail

 The best way to judge a power supply power output is by checking the amount of current present on the 12V Rail.
-It is due to the fact that 12V Rail is the most important voltage rail in the power supply because it supplies power to all the major components in your PC that include a processor, graphics card, hard drive, fans, etc. The product of the current and voltage present on the 12V Rail should be almost equal to the rated Wattage of the PSU.
+It is due to the fact that 12V Rail is the most important voltage rail in the power supply because it supplies power to all the major components in your PC including a processor, graphics card, hard drive, fans, etc. The product of the current and voltage present on the 12V Rail should be almost equal to the rated Wattage of the PSU.
 In case, if the PSU has multiple 12V Rails, then the product of the individual 12V Rails and its current should be added, which should also come close to the rated power of the PSU in Watts.
-For example, Corsair CX650 has rated Wattage of 650W and comes with a single 12V rail.
-The current present on it 12V Rail is 54A, and if we multiply it, then it comes out to be 12 x 54 = 648W, which is roughly the same as its advertised capacity.
+For example, Corsair CX650 has a rated Wattage of 650W and comes with a single 12V rail.
+The current present on its 12V Rail is 54A, and if we multiply it, then it comes out to be 12 x 54 = 648W, which is roughly the same as its advertised capacity.

 PCIe Power Connectors

 Make sure that the power supply you are getting comes with at least one 8-pin (6+2) PCIe connector to power a budget to a mid-range graphics card.
 If you are getting a 500W or higher PSU, then it is advisable to get a power supply with two 8-pin (6+2) PCIe power connectors for running a powerful mid-range to a high-end graphics card.